I used to buy half gallons of milk when we needed it. That was back before I learned how to freeze milk.

-I usually buy half gallons of milk when we need it.
-We use milk in coffee and here and there in a recipe, but that’s about it.
+See, we use milk in coffee and here and there in a recipe, like a New York Egg Cream, but that’s about it.
 I don’t put milk in cereal, although Pete does.
-So if we have a bunch of cereal in the house or if we’re having company stay for a few days, I’ll buy a gallon.
-But other than that, it’s a half gallon.
-If not, it’ll go bad.
+So if we have a bunch of cereal in the house or if we’re having company stay for a few days, I used to buy a gallon.
+But other than that, it was half gallons for us.

 “I think you can freeze milk,” I told Pete.

 “I used to do that all the time,” he told me.

 Well why I hadn’t I been doing that all my adult life?
 I don’t know.
 But I tried it, it worked, and I decided this has to be a blog post because who else doesn’t know about this?

 How To Freeze Milk

 Freezing milk is really simple and should be done as soon as you open the gallon to guarantee the milk is as fresh as possible.

 Step 1: Pour half the gallon into two 32-ounce Nalgene bottles, leaving about a half inch of air.
 The milk will expand when frozen, so you need to give it that room to do so.